Background: why we are doing it

 The Rowdown Foundation is lucky enough to be finding lots of able and willing supporters for our Tuition Programme.
 We would like to say thank you to all individuals and organisations working with us to help change some young people's lives forever by giving them the opportunity of attending some of the best secondary schools in the country.
 Most of the independents have helped by waiving or reducing registration fees (often £100+ and quite prohibitive to low-income families), have welcomed visits from the boys and girls on the Programme with their parents, some have moved goalposts to offer financial support along with their offer of places and all are enthusiastic about working with the Foundation to promote social mobility in Croydon.

 Trinity School were the first of the selective schools to go out of their way to help the Foundation firstly by a group tour, then by helping Christopher to win his bursary place at the school and then by joining the Tuition Programme offering Saturday morning tuition to 20+ pupils.
-We would like to thank Mr Kennedy, Headmaster and and Mr Price, Director of Admissions, Mrs Meyer (Admissions Registrar) and the tutors they have engaged specifically for the Programme: Miss Earl, Mrs Hayward-White and Mr Beesley.
+We would like to thank Mr Kennedy, Headmaster, Mr Price, Director of Admissions and the tutors they have engaged specifically for the Programme: Miss Earl, Mrs Hayward-White and Mr Beesley.
 At Trinity, we want to partner with local schools and other organisations to support education across our area.
 We are delighted therefore to be working with Gary Coy and the Rowdown Foundation, as they are connecting us to children whose potential we can help realise.
 There are many able boys and girls in our area who will thrive at an academically selective school, and we want to engender the belief in parents of any means that a place at Trinity can be for them”.
 Trinity have used the connections made with the primary schools to offer some additional sports coaching.
 In addition, we have a growing relationship with their Alumni and Bursary Fund team to work on raising more funds to support children on the Programme.
-As of September 2022, there will be eight of "our boys" studying and enjoying their lives at Trinity School.
+As of September 2024, there will be eleven of "our boys" studying and enjoying their lives at Trinity School.

 As noted above, Royal Russell School has joined the Tuition Programme by providing Masterclasses to a group of 20 Year 4 pupils from New Addington schools.
 Their Headmaster, Chris Hutchinson, has always been an enthusiastic supporter of our aims and genuinely believes in social mobility.
 He says "“Royal Russell believes in giving the opportunity of success to all of its pupils and is delighted to be supporting local children and the Rowdown Foundation in this inspired initiative.”
 He is enthusiastically joined by Mrs Bannon, Deputy Head of the Junior School, and her team who have put together an exciting schedule of Masterclasses for the group.
 Their commitment to the Programme is also shown by the large bursaries and scholarships offered to five graduates of our tuition.
 As Royal Russell is the closest independent school to New Addington, they are keen to expand the relationship with the primary schools there.
 They have sent a language teacher to Rowdown Primary School to provide an extra learning opportunity for the children and, in return, Rowdown have given one of RR's trainee teachers a placement to increase their experience of the local community.
 They have also recently offered a Sports Taster Day, giving 60 New Addington children an opportunity to experience sports they might otherwise not have played.